Ichthyophthirius multifiliis: Clinical signs

 Trophonts of Ichthyophthirius multifiliis (diameter 300 μm) in the epidermis of a rainbow trout tail fin (light microscopy with subillumination).
 The horseshoe-shaped macronucleus is visible (photo: Kurt Buchman, University of Copenhagen).

 Theront penetration may elicit erratic swimming and movements reflecting irritation of fish surfaces.
 The trophont is not visible to the naked eye until it has fed on the fish and grown to a diameter of about 0.3-0.5 millimetres.
 The white spots may reach more than 1 mm in diameter and are easily recognized on skin and fins whereas trophonts attached to the gills are hard to see due to the gill cover (operculum).

 Skin: Ich infections are usually visible as one or several characteristic white spots on the body or fins of the fish.
 The white spots are single cells called trophonts, which feed on host cells (epidermal cells and leukocytes attracted to the site) and may grow to 1 mm in diameter.
 Heavy infections with subsequent lesions following trophont escape leave the skin irregular, fluffy and greyish.

 Gills: Gill infection may cause breathing at the surface and increased ventilation movements of operculae.

 Impact

 Due to the low host specificity of the parasite, Ich infection is known from all freshwater fish systems examined.
 However, the susceptibility and the impact differ between host species.
 Rainbow trout, catfish and eels are highly susceptible fish species and uncontrolled infections lead to almost 100% mortality.
 Some cyprinids, such as zebrafish, have a higher innate protection and may clear the infection faster than other species.

+Sturgeon are also highly susceptible to infection by Ich.